franton/JSS-In-A-Box/README.md

 ### Getting started

-This assumes you have an Ubuntu 14.04 LTS server installed with openssh.
+This assumes you have an either an Ubuntu 14.04 LTS or a RedHat 7.x server installed with openssh.
 This also assumes the server is properly configured to see the internet and has a properly set up DNS hostname.

+1. Download the proper script depending on which Linux distribution you are using.
-1. Edit the jss-in-a-box.sh script variables in line with your own security policies
+2. Edit the jss-in-a-box.sh script variables in line with your own security policies
   - Server admin username
   - Use LetsEncrypt		(if this is set to FALSE, then the JSS will be set up without HTTPS)
   - SSL Domain name for the server